 Six bohemians share a story of hardship, agony, love, and creative resilience, raising a toast to happier times!

 An innovative and completely new production that reimagines Puccini’s popular and beloved opera.
 The sound is La bohème and the look is Rent.
-The shows will be performed with orchestra in Franklinton’s 400 West Rich, a 100 year-old warehouse that has been converted into creative arts space.
+The shows will be intimately performed with two pianos in Franklinton’s 400 West Rich, a 100 year-old warehouse that has been converted into creative arts space.
 There will be a pre-show gallery hop with 400 West Rich artists.
 La bohème @ 400 West Rich will be performed over two weekends with six total performances and two casts.
 The May 20, 22, + 23 cast includes Bizhou Chang and Jesus Garcia, and the May 21, 28 + 30 cast includes Keyona Willis and John David Nevergall as the Mimi’s and Rodolfo’s respectfully.

 This production will be performed in English with English surtitles.